-M.L.
-“Cissy” Petty is the Vice President for Student Affairs and Associate Provost of Academic Affairs at Loyola University New Orleans.
-Cissy arrived at Loyola University New Orleans eight months after Katrina and the failure of the levees decimated New Orleans.
+Prior to her arrival at GW, Cissy served as Vice President for Student Affairs and Associate Provost at Loyola University New Orleans, arriving eight months after Katrina and the failure of the levees decimated New Orleans.
 “As a southerner, a change agent and having felt a calling, I wanted be a part of rebuilding this great American city; Loyola is the leader in putting faith into action.”

-Cissy provides leadership for the development of programs and services that enhance both the curricular and co-curricular student experience.
-Prior to joining Loyola University New Orleans, she had the privilege of serving St. Lawrence University as Vice President and Dean of Students for Co- Curricular Education and Programming; was selected for a post-doctoral fellowship as the Upsilon Nu Chi Distinguished Scholar in Counseling at the University of North Carolina-Greensboro; served as Dean for Student Development at Mississippi University for Women; and Director for Student Development at the University of North Carolina Asheville.
+In previous roles, Cissy had the privilege to serve St. Lawrence University as Vice President and Dean of Students for Co- Curricular Education and Programming; was selected for a post-doctoral fellowship as the Upsilon Nu Chi Distinguished Scholar in Counseling at the University of North Carolina-Greensboro; served as Dean for Student Development at Mississippi University for Women; and served as Director for Student Development at the University of North Carolina Asheville.

 Dr. Petty’s undergraduate and graduate degrees are from The Florida State University.
 Cissy was selected for a prestigious post-doctoral fellowship as the Distinguished Scholar in Counseling at the University of North Carolina-Greensboro; selected for Harvard University’s Senior Institutional Management Program; completed her professional leadership coaching certification from Georgetown University; and most recently complete a two-year certificate of Spiritual Studies from St. Thomas University.